 If you do quote someone else or paraphrase, make sure you give a reference to where you got the piece and don’t use more than a sentence or two per piece at the most.

-Many clients will use Copyscape to check your work; it would be a great investment to use on your piece before submitting to the client.
+Many clients will use a plagiarism checker to check your work; it would be a great investment to use a duplicate content checker on your piece before submitting to the client.

 Getting started in ghostwriting as a career can be a little hard but with plenty of patience, practice and persistence, you can become an effective ghostwriter.